jcherven/crux/README.md

 #### **__2019-02-01__**
 Filled out some more parts of the back-end API with the addition of a private http POST route for the user profile.
 While I'm not sure what should go into user profiles yet, I do feel that less personal/identifying information is better for now.
 At the moment a user profile consists of the user's vanity URL, which is updating and returning the expected JSON responses and errors.

-This route is at /api/profile, and using the logged in user's bearer token in the header with a HTTP POST updates the user object in the database if it exists.
+This route is at /api/profile, and using the logged in user's bearer token in the header with a HTTP POST creates new profiles or updates the user object in the database if it exists.
 If the field doesn't exist, it's added.

 Hitting the authenticated route with a HTTP GET retrieves the contents of the profile object in the database.